ppy/osu-wiki/wiki/Ranking_Criteria/osu!/en.md

 - **Spinner recovery time should be at least 2 beats.** This is to ensure adequate time to click a hit object following a spinner.
 - **Avoid spinners less than 3 beats.** Players need time to recognize that they have to begin spinning.
 - **Avoid fully covering slider reverse arrows with hit objects within 3 beats of the reverse arrow being reached.** This gives players enough time to recognize the reverse arrow.
-- **Avoid perfectly overlapping slider bodies within 3 beats of each other.** Doing so can cause sliders to be misread as a circle due to obscuring the slider body.
+- **Avoid fully [overlapping](/wiki/Mapping_Techniques/Overlap) slider bodies within 3 beats of each other.** Doing so can cause sliders to be misread as a circle due to obscuring the slider body.
 - **Ensure that your combos are not unreasonably short or long.** Combos should reflect patterns expressed in the song, such as bars of music or vocal/instrumental phrases.
-- **Avoid overlapping hit objects with other elements of the default and beatmap-specific skins.** This refers to all elements that are part of the interface and can be skinned.
+- **Avoid [overlapping](/wiki/Mapping_Techniques/Overlap) hit objects with other elements of the default and beatmap-specific skins.** This refers to all elements that are part of the interface and can be skinned.

 If a Normal difficulty is required and used as the *lowest difficulty* of a beatmapset, it should also follow these guidelines:

 - **Avoid more than three actively clicked 1/2 rhythms in a row.**
 - **Include a 1/1 or longer gap in rhythm for every two measures of gameplay.** Leniency is permitted for sections of beatmaps with extremely long sliders, such as sliders longer than 2 measures.
 - **Avoid more than four consecutive 1/2 sliders.** This includes 1/2 reversing sliders.
-- **Objects making up actively clicked 1/2 rhythms should overlap each other on the playfield.** Passively played 1/2 rhythms that do not overlap, such a sliderend followed by a circle, are acceptable.
+- **Objects making up actively clicked 1/2 rhythms should [overlap](/wiki/Mapping_Techniques/Overlap) each other on the playfield.** Passively played 1/2 rhythms that do not overlap, such a sliderend followed by a circle, are acceptable.
 - **Avoid slider velocity above 1.3x.**

 #### Difficulty setting guidelines